SpenceKonde/megaTinyCore/megaavr/libraries/EEPROM/README.md

 This function uses the _update_ method to write its data, and therefore only rewrites changed cells.

 This function returns a reference to the `object` passed in.
-It does not need to be used and is only returned for conveience.
+It does not need to be used and is only returned for convenience.

+This should be obvious, but don't use this to store something that won't fit in the EEPROM.
+It will blindly write it, the address will wrap around when you go off the end, and you will be left with only the last x bytes (where x is the size of the EEPROM on your part) stored, and hence will `get()` something very different than what you `put()` in.

 ### Subscript operator: `EEPROM[address]` [[_example_]](examples/eeprom_crc/eeprom_crc.ino)